ValveSoftware/SteamVR-for-Linux/ErrorCodes.md

 #### SteamVR Error Codes

 These are error codes you may encounter within the SteamVR ecosystem.
 Generally, these will appear within vrmonitor (the program which actually shows you a 'SteamVR' window).
+If any error suggests checking a logfile, you'll find that file in the Steam logs directory.
+On Linux, that's `~/.steam/steam/logs/` so (for instance) if something says to check `vrcompositor.txt` then the file to look at will be `~/.steam/steam/logs/vrcompositor.txt`.

 ##### OpenVR Error Codes